Dexaran/ERC223-token-standard/README.md

   erc223.transfer(receiverAddress, 10, 0xc2985578)
 ```

-What happens under the hood is that the ERC223 token will detect it is sending tokens to a contract address, and after setting the correct balances it will call the `tokenFallback` function on the receiver with the specified data. `StandardReceiver` will set the correct values for the `tkn` variables and then perform a `delegatecall` to itself with the specified data, this will result in the call to the desired function in the contract.
+What happens under the hood is that the ERC223 token will detect it is sending tokens to a contract address, and after setting the correct balances it will call the `tokenReceived` function on the receiver with the specified data. `StandardReceiver` will set the correct values for the `tkn` variables and then perform a `delegatecall` to itself with the specified data, this will result in the call to the desired function in the contract.

 The current `tkn` values are: